bloomreach/brxm/channel-manager/frontend-ng/README.md

 gulp tasks via `npm run` or simply stick with the predefined `npm start` and `npm test` described below.

-# Installation
-### Install project dependencies
-Run the commands below in the project root directory.

-    $ npm install

 # Development of AngularJS code

 1. Compile channel manager with JRebel